oscarambres/initcpp/README.md

 # initcpp

-A python script for quickly creating a new CMake based C++ project, with Catch2 as the testing framework.
-It creates the following tree of files:
+initcpp is a script for bootstrapping a minimal C++ project based on CMake.
+The end result is a directory with the following contents:

 ```
-project_name/
 main.cpp
 .gitignore
 CMakeLists.txt
+README.md
 tests/
   catch.hpp
   main.cpp
   CMakeLists.txt
 build/
 ```

-Then runs `cmake` on the `build` directory and compiles the project.
+It performs the following steps:

+1. Creates a directory with the name of the project and all the contents listed above (except `catch.hpp`).
+2. Downloads `catch.hpp` from the official GitHub repository.
+3. Calls `cmake ..` from the `build` directory.
+4. Compiles the project.